 Contest Rules and Information

-In the shadow of the COVID-19 crisis, the 2020 Trashion Fashion Show will require the submission of a written online form and the submission of a self-recorded video and several photos for judges to review your creation.
+This year's Trashion Fashion Show will require the submission of a written online form and the submission of a self-recorded video and several photos for judges to review your creation.
 The submitted videos and photos will be reviewed by judges and used to produce a competition video that will feature all entries and announce the winners in each category.

 Video Documentation of Design and Manufacturing Process